 - Faster Shipping Process: With pre-assembled kits, the amount of time needed to fulfill an order is reduced.
 Fast order processing reduces your overall cost, and shipment accuracy and improves customer satisfaction.

-- Enhances Customization: Kitting allows sellers to completely customize branding in a package via branded dunnage, labeling, or including thank-you notes.
+- Enhances Customization: Sellers can completely customize branding in a package via branded dunnage, labeling, or including thank-you notes.

 - Decrease Dimensional Weight and Additional Packaging: Would you rather send three small packages or one?
 Organizing multiple items into one package is more economical.
-Sellers decrease dimensional weight by having custom packaging for the kitted product.
-Also known as box optimization, the kitting process reduces the dimensional weight.
+Sellers decrease dimensional weight by having custom packaging for the kitted product, also known as box optimization.

 A 3PL provider like Evans Distribution Systems creates leaner operations by optimizing space and improving the speed and efficiency of online shipments.
 Kitting is just one of many value-added services that Evans provides.
 We guide our fulfillment customers to adopt the best solution to match their goals.
-It’s never too late to speak to an expert about how kitting enhances your brand, sales, and bottom line.
+It’s never too late to speak to an expert about enhancing your brand, sales, and bottom line.